 Some lovely footage of the Russian court back in the day, while Nimoy talks about the family.
 They’re roller-skating on the royal yacht, how charming!
 And, man, did the ladies have big hats.
 Like big hats.

 Surprisingly, Nimoy does mention the isolation of the Czar’s family and their disconnection from the poverty of the people, which is odd in American media.
 There’s even film of staving Russians and Nimoy talking about the ambitions of the common people and the horrors of WWI.
 We go through the revolution very quickly.
 The royal family is taken to Ekaterinburg, where they were supposedly shot to death in the basement.

 As a history of the Russian Revolution in two minutes it isn’t bad, and there are some nicely chosen clips and photos to illustrate it.

 Now we’re in London fifty years later, where turtleneck-wearing journalists Tony Summers and Tom Mangle are sitting in a book-lined room.
-Well if you can’t trust a sensational story about royalty from the British press, what can you trust?
+Well if you can’t trust British journalists with a sensational story about royalty, what can you trust?
 Anyway one of these guys (not clear which) talks about looking into the fate of the Romanovs.
 He talks about White Russian investigations into the deaths and claims that the investigator ‘cheated’.

 Nimoy describes the investigator, Nikolai Sokalov, as a devout anti-Bolshevik.
 He explored the supposed burial place of the Romanovs, but didn’t actually contain the royal corpses.